 Ana, the Princess of Eboli, wears a black patch over her right eye, where she was blinded as a youth when fighting a duel in defense of her King, the despotic Philip.
 Thereafter, she and ...
 See full summary »

 Joan Fisk, daughter of the American ambassador to France, is bored with entertaining the wives of visiting V.I.P.s and decides to conduct an experiment.
 She accepts a date with an American ...
 See full summary »

-Washington DC in the war.
-The machinery of government is a hive of endless if not seamless activity.
-Arnament production is the name of the game, by fair means or foul.
+Washington DC during World War II.
+The machinery of government is a hive of endless, if not seamless, activity.
+Armament production is the name of the game, by fair means or foul.
 Ed Browne, more used to making cars in Detroit, is having to try and get planes made in this maelstrom.
 Luckily or unluckily, he finds he has a secretary who knows the political ropes - and her own mind.Written by

 Jeremy Perkins <email@example.com>

 2 of 4 people found this review helpful.